sihawido/assettocorsa-linux-setup/README.md

 ## What it does
 - Installs Proton-GE
-- Installs Content Manager
-- Installs fonts required for Content Manager
+- Installs Content Manager and everything else required for it to work
-- Creates a symlink required for Content Manager
-- Adds Content Manager to mimeapps.list (allows opening `acmanager` links)
+- Adds Content Manager to mimeapps.list (allows opening `acmanager://` race invite links)
-- Installs Custom Shaders Patch (CSP)
+- Installs Custom Shaders Patch (CSP) and everything else required for it to work
-- Installs fonts required by CSP
 - Installs DXVK

 After running the script you should be able to launch Assetto Corsa from Steam with no issues (it will launch Content Manager).
 The original launcher is preserved as `AssettoCorsa_original.exe`.